luizcomparin/luizcomparin/README.md

 ### Hello world 👋

 - 🔭 My name is Luiz.
 I am a 22-year-old Brazilian Junior Angular developer seeking my first professional opportunity.
-- 🌱 Currently, I am fully immersed in the MEAN stack, specifically working with MongoDB, Express, Angular, and Node.js.
+- 🌱 As of 2022 and still today, I am fully immersed in the MEAN stack, specifically studying MongoDB, Express, Angular, and Node.js.
 However, I am confident in my ability to adapt and learn any technology stack required for the job.
 - 📚 As a self-taught developer, I am committed to continuously learning and expanding my skillset.
 Also, I am fluent in both written and spoken English.